lizmat/articles/5to6-phasers.md

     }
     # aw, died␤alive again

-Please note that you do **not** need a `try` to be able to catch exceptions.
+Please note that you do **not** need a `try` statement to be able to catch exceptions.
 A `try` block is just a convenient way to disregard any exceptions without having to worry about anything.

 Also note that `$_` will be set to the `Exception` object inside the `CATCH` block.
 In this example, the `Exception` is simply resumed by calling the